 Pinterest followers are not important… wrong!

-It’s true that you can easily reach people through group boards, Tailwind Tribes, and good SEO.
+It’s true that you can easily reach people through group boards, Tailwind Communities, and good SEO.
 But your own followers are important because, as I’ve already said, Pinterest decides if showing your pin to a larger audience only if your followers have had a good interaction with them.

 So having a good number of followers is advisable as more people have the possibility to interact with your pins.
 But you still need to have followers interested in your topic otherwise they could create the opposite effect: lots of followers but no one is interacting with your pins.
 For Pinterest this means your pins are not good.